Country Guide: Oman

 - Proof of Insurance

-- While importing a new or used motor vehicle, motorcycle, trailer, the shipper must ensure the vehicle meets local standards, be left-hand drive, and not older than 7 years.
+- While importing a new or used motor vehicle, motorcycle, trailer, the owner of the goods must ensure the vehicle meets local standards, be left-hand drive, and not older than 7 years of date from manufacture.

-- All vehicles are subject to a minimum 5% duty.
+- All vehicles are subject to a minimum 5% customs duty.

-- Once clearance is complete, Customs will issue a green form the shipper will need to submit with the Royal Oman Police for the registration of the vehicle.
-The writer’s office will not be involved with the vehicle’s registration process.
+- Once clearance is complete, Customs will issue a green form the owner of the goods will need to submit it with the Royal Oman Police for the registration of the vehicle.

 - Permission is not required by the Ministry of Commerce for vehicle imports from GCC countries.